csc-training/elements-of-hpc/hpc-programming/languages.md

 **C** is another common language from the early days of scientific computing.
 C was developed at Bell Labs in the early 1970s as a general purpose language for the Unix operating system and its utilities.
 C gained popularity in the 1980s and is today one of the most popular programming languages, and is also widely used in scientific computing.

-**C++** is an axtension of C developed in the early 1980s.
-C++ is a general purpose *object oriented* language in which data and code that can access (*methods*) it are packaged in so called *objects*.
+**C++** is an extension of C developed in the early 1980s.
+C++ is a general purpose *object oriented* language in which data and code that can access it (*methods*) are packaged in so called *objects*.
 This approach allows better control of how the data is manipulated and thus reduces the risk of programming errors especially in large projects where a number of developers contribute to the same program.
 C++ is becoming more important in scientific computing because many new parallelization extensions, libraries etc. are first implemented for C++, especially when GPUs are targeted.

 Fortran and C/C++ are compiled languages meaning that the source code file is first passed through a *compiler* that produces a machine language *executable* file which can then be run on a computer.

 **Python** is a high-level general purpose language created in the 1980s.
 Python supports multiple programming paradigms, including structured, object oriented and functional.
 As opposed to Fortran and C/C++, Python is an *interpreted* language, where instructions are executed directly and freely without previous compilation into a machine language executable.
 Python was designed to be highly extensible and simple to read.
-IN scientific computing Python is very popular and used especially in writing the high level logic of the algorithms while the performance critical parts are written in Fortran or C/C++.
+In scientific computing Python is very popular and used especially in writing the high level logic of the algorithms while the performance critical parts are written in Fortran or C/C++.

 **Others** Julia etc. TODO